LukeMS/keltor/rst/index.rst

 Naming Things
 **************

 Names have power.
 They define a thing as well as identify it.
-In the Middle Lands, names are given with care.
+In the `Middle Lands`_, names are given with care.
 In most places a child is not named until it has lived for a year.
 In this way, the parents get to know the child and the naming is believed to be more "accurate" to the person the child will become.
 Naming a place is not a small matter.
 Some believe that the future of the land can be influenced, if not dictated, by it's name.
 It is, therefore, common to name a place based on geographical features rather than by other ephemeral factors.
 Using old languages is another common practice when giving a name.
 It adds a level of insulation that allows the name giver to be more bold than they may otherwise be.

 Naming a Person
 =================

 Not everyone has a "family" name.
-In the Middle Lands, easily half of all commoners do not.
+In the `Middle Lands`_, easily half of all commoners do not.
 Those that do, get them one of a few ways.
 Those being hometown, profession, parents, and being a descendant of a failed noble house.

 The hometown is a common option for people from rural areas.
 Such places have small populations.
 Hence calling someone Olivia of Ash Ridge would be enough to identify her when the next nearest person named Olivia is two villages over.